SAP-samples/security-research-taintgraphs/PAVUDI/README.md

 # Configuration and Parameters

-First of all in the beginning of main.py we can define all model training specific parameters:
+First of all in the beginning of main.py we define the trainset and testset.
+When the train and testset are the same (e.g. ffmpeg or qemu) we do a 70/30 split.
+Otherwise we train on the full trainset and cross evaluate on the testset (e.g. libxml2, curl, openssl, tinyproxy)

+Next, we define all model training specific parameters:
 ```
 GIN_CLASSIFIER = {
     "type": "GraphClassifier",